Government is not the only suppressor of voices of dissent. A lot of suppression of dissent also takes place within media organisations.

 At PTI we used to get salaries and salary hikes according to wage boards and the top-most demand of the employees union would be for a new wage board to be set up.

 Urmilesh's point also reminded me of how M.K.
-Razdan, then editor-in-chief and CEO of PTI -- who is also the father of NDTV executive editor and anchor Nidhi Razdan -- engineered a division in the PTI employees union causing prolonged workers' unrest, even violence, and leading to firing of several employees.
+Razdan, then editor-in-chief and CEO of PTI -- who is also the father of NDTV executive editor and anchor Nidhi Razdan -- engineered a division in the PTI employees union causing prolonged workers' unrest, even violence, and leading to sacking of several employees.

 The division in the PTI employees union -- which was effected by handing favours to the workers who sided with Razdan -- weakened the collective bargaining power of the workers as well as the voices of dissent and turned PTI into an even more authoritarian organisation than what it already was.